What is a hotel deposit?

 If you’re creating a hotel deposit policy from scratch, it’s wise to align your policy with guest expectations wherever possible:

-To create your hotel deposit policy, clearly define when and how deposits are collected, whether as a fixed amount or a percentage of the booking, and outline acceptable payment methods (e.g. credit card hold, cash, electronic payment).
+To create your hotel deposit policy, clearly define when and how deposits are collected, whether as a fixed amount or a percentage of the booking, and outline acceptable payment methods of credit card hold, cash, or electronic payment.
 Specify refund conditions, including the timelines and circumstances where deposits may be withheld.
 Ensure the policy is easy to understand and transparently communicated at booking and check-in.

 Let’s walk through a hotel deposit policy example process to gain a slightly deeper understanding of how you might go about creating yours.